digital-asset/daml/docs/source/daml/intro/1_Token.rst

 *Transaction* is a concept we'll cover in more detail through this introduction.
 The most basic examples are the creation and archival of a *contract*.

-A contract is *active* from the point where there is a committed transaction that creates it, up to the point where there is a committed transaction that *archives* it again.
+A contract is *active* from the point where there is a committed transaction that creates it, up to the point where there is a committed transaction that *archives* it.

 ..
 Graphic with timeline inactive -> create -> active -> archive -> inactive